stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 While the self-attention mechanism is effective at capturing relationships between elements in a sequence, it lacks a notion of order.
 Specifically, self-attention is permutation-equivariant, which means it produces the same output, regardless of the input sequences order.
 However, order is important when the input is a time series or a sentence.
 To address this limitation, positional encodings are introduced to inject information about the position of each element in the input sequence.
 A common approach is to define a positional encoding matrix $P_i$ and add it to the original input matrix $X$.
 Each column of $P_i$ encodes a unique absolute position within the sequence, allowing the model to distinguish between inputs based not only on content but also on their order.

-The positional encoding matrix $P_i$ can either be fixed—using functions such as sine and cosine, as in Attention Is All You Need @vaswaniAttentionAllYou2023—or it can be learned during training as part of the model parameters.
+The positional encoding matrix $P_i$ can either be fixed—using functions such as sine and cosine, as in "Attention Is All You Need" @vaswaniAttentionAllYou2023—or it can be learned during training as part of the model parameters.
-By learning absolute position information in this way, the Transformer model gains the ability to capture the sequential structure of the data, which is essential for tasks like damage forecasting or language understanding.
+By learning absolute position information in this way, the Transformer model gains the ability to capture the sequential structure of the data, which is essential for tasks like damage forecasting or language processing.
+#pagebreak()
 *Encoder Decoder*

 Transformers are based on an encoder–decoder architecture, as illustrated in @encoder-decoder-architecture-ill.
 The encoder processes the full input sequence and generates a contextual representation, known as the encoder vector (shown in grey).
-The decoder then uses this representation to generate the output sequence token by token.
+The decoder then uses this representation to generate the output sequence, token by token.
 Both components consist of stacked layers with a shared modular structure, including multi-head attention, feedforward sub-layers, residual connections, and normalization.
 #figure(
   image("images/encoder_decoder_architecture_illustration.png"),
   caption: [High level illustration of the encoder–decoder architecture.
 The encoder receives an input sequence $x_1, dots, x_n$ and transforms it into a sequence of contextualized representations, here called the Encoder Vector, which is symbolically represented by the grey box.
 The encoder vector are passed to the decoder, which generates an output sequence $y_1, dots, y_o$, where the output length $o$ may differ from the input length $n$.@aggarwalNeuralNetworksDeep2023